Rector Major of the Salesians: Election

-The election of the Rector Major is done by the General Council from a Salesian priest for a period of six years without possibility for reelection, according to the latest rules of the Salesians.
+According to the latest rules of the Salesians, the Rector Major is elected from among Salesian priests for a term of single term of six years, not repeatable, by the General Chapter.
 The Rector Major cannot resign his position without the approval of the Holy See (Art.
 128 and 129).
-After the end of the government period of the Rector Major, he called on a General Chapter in which every Salesian Province of the world sends its representatives, mainly the Provincial and other co-workers.
+At the end of the his term of office, the Rector Major convokes a General Chapter to which every Salesian province sends representatives, including its provincial.
 The General Chapter meets every six months at the Salesian General House (Pissana in Rome), with the purpose to review and update the Salesian charisma and to elect the new Rector Major and his General Council.
 The election is also observed by representatives of the Holy See and other religious congregations.

-The ones who attend the General Chapter are the reigning Rector Major, the former living Rector Majors (called emeritus), the members of the reigning General Council, the secretary general, the procurator general, a moderator, the provincials, vice-provincials and delegates per province.
-The election of the new Rector Major must be done with the absolute majority and to assure it, there can be several rounds (Art.
+Capitulants at General Chapter are the current Rector Major, those former Rector Majors still alive, the current members of the General Council, the secretary general, the procurator general, a moderator, the provincials, vice-provincials and delegates per province.
+The election of the new Rector Major requires an absolute majority and to assure it, there can be several rounds of balloting (Art.
 153).